 If you don’t fancy white, just dress light colors or a white accessory.
 DO NOT dress in BLACK as it will bring you bad luck for the year.

-2 – Choose the underwear to fit your wish for the year to come
+2 – Choose the underwear to fit your wish for the New Year

 Even if you are not a strong believer, your underwear will say a lot of your expectations!
-Whatever the color you choose, make sure to wear a brand new piece.
+However, whatever the color you choose, make sure to wear a brand new piece!